quicwg/ops-drafts/draft-ietf-quic-applicability.md

 An immidate close will emit an CONNECTION_CLOSE frame.
 This frames has two sets of types: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
-An application using QUIC can define application-specific error codes, e.g. see {{QUIC-HTTP}} section 8.1.
+An application using QUIC can define application-specific error codes (see, for example, {{QUIC-HTTP}}
+section 8.1).
 In the case of a grateful shut-down initiated by the application after application layer negotiation, a NO_ERROR code is expected.
 Further, the CONNECTION_CLOSE frame provides an optional reason field, that can be used to append human-readable information to an error code.
 Note that QUIC RESET_STREAM and STOP_SENDING frames provide similar capablities.
 Usually application error codes are defined to be applicabile to all three frames.

 Alternatively, a QUIC connection can be silently closed by each endpoint separately after an idle timeout.
 If enabled as indicated by a transport